-All bits start up zero.
-A special interrupt condition is generated by the L154 upon awakening from sleep after all 4 channels were put to sleep mode earlier.
+Upon power-up or reset, all bits are a logic 0.
+A special interrupt condition is generated by the L152 upon awakening from sleep after both channels were put to sleep mode earlier.
 Figure 4 shows the 4-byte interrupt register and its make up.

-INT0 [7:0] Channel Interrupt Indicator
+INT0 [7:0] Channel Interrupt Indicator.

 Each bit gives an indication of the channel that has requested for service.
-Bit-0 represents channel 0 and bit-3 indicates channel 3.
-Logic one indicates the channel N [3:0] has called for service.
-Bits 4 to 7 are reserved and remain at logic zero The interrupt bit clears after reading the appropriate register of the interrupting channel register, see Interrupt Clearing section.
+Bit-0 represents channel 0 and bit-1 indicates channel 1.
+Logic one indicates the channel N [1:0] has requested for service.
+Bits 2 to 7 are reserved and remain at logic zero The interrupt bit clears after reading the appropriate register of the interrupting channel register, see Interrupt Clearing section.

-INTO register provides status for each channel
+The INT0 register provides status for each channel